Skip to Content

 I don’t know that I would ever have finished this mudroom if I had to scrap all 8 doors!

-We will see how they hold up, but they are already looking better with the primer and trim paint applied.
+We will see how they hold up, but they are already looking better with a good bonding primer and the trim paint applied.

 Option 3 | Additional Latex Paint Removal Options